-Prior to, and during major storm events, senior leadership at PSEG Long Island and PSE&G New Jersey maintain on-going and open dialog to discuss and share intelligence regarding an impending weather event.
+Prior to, and during major storm events, senior leadership, including Vice Presidents and above, at PSEG Long Island and PSE&G New Jersey maintain on-going and open dialog to discuss and share intelligence regarding an impending weather event.
 This proactive dialogue helps to ensure the most complete and timely "situational awareness" between leadership teams, and provides a platform to facilitate discussions regarding the potential sharing of personnel resources and other support functions between entities.
 This coordinated approach is also important to the overall restoration response from a communications perspective, as it provides the mechanism for consistent messaging to employees, customers, and other external stakeholders.

-With the threat of a major storm or other system emergency, PSEG Long Island's leadership team will pull together leadership from all applicable functional areas (i.e., Operations, Planning, Communications, Logistics, etc.) to discuss and strategize a response to the anticipated event.
+With the threat of a major storm or other system emergency, PSEG Long Island's leadership team will convene an incident management team with representation from all applicable functional sections (i.e., Operations, Planning, Communications, Logistics, etc.) to discuss and strategize a response to the anticipated event.
 Decisions made by the senior leadership team are then openly shared and communicated across the broader response organization to ensure visibility to the storm event and anticipated action plan.
 This also helps to set expectations regarding the response among those involved with the restoration effort.
 As delineated in the following sections, senior leadership from PSEG Long Island assumes leadership positions within the ICS for a major event.